odroe/socfony/README.md

 - [**Socfony Shared**](shared) - A set of shared packages.
 - **Socfony Client** - A client that connects to the Socfony server.

 Socfony is all developed in Dart language and uses gRPC API.
-You can deploy SOcfony directly or use it as a basic application.
+You can deploy Socfony directly or use it as a basic application.
 It's very nice to develop.

 ## Reamap